 And the rusty substance attaches itself to your hair to cause the green tint.

 Regardless if your hair is light or dark, you will get copper deposits in your hair.

 The only difference is:

-Light colored hair absorbs them faster, because of low porosity and light tones.
+Light-colored hair absorbs them faster, because of lower porosity and light tones.

 Use Copper Chelating Shampoos To Remove Rust From Your Hair